...

 It is usual to feel some soreness after a tooth extraction.
 This discomfort may be managed with over-the-counter pain medicines or prescription drugs from your dentist.
 If the discomfort continues or worsens, take the prescribed dose and visit your dentist.

-Rest and relaxation are critical for recovery.
+Rest is critical for recovery.
 Avoid extreme physical movement for a few days after the surgery to enable your body to heal without undue stress.

 Keep a look out for any indicators of difficulties throughout your rehabilitation.
 These might include: